 The Barnes Student Research Grants provide students with up to $2000 in funding to engage in research with a faculty mentor outside of the normal classroom experience.
 The research may take place in a formal setting (e.g., as a research assistant, independent study), or it may take place in less formal settings such as a student club activity.

 The Center for Economic Research & Policy Analysis (CERPA) provides opportunities for students to collaborate on longer term applied research studies.
 Students participate in all phases of the project, from data collection and analyses to writing a report to presenting the findings.

-The Department of Economics awards the Brashear Prize in Economics to promote undergraduate economics research.
-This paper contest is open to all undergraduate students at Appalachian State University.
-The Brashear Prize program is made possible by an ASU Foundation fund honoring the late Professor John Brashear, who served in the Department of Economics at ASU from 1967 to 1980.
+The Department of Economics directs the Brashear Undergraduate Research Program to promote undergraduate economics research.
+The program supports faculty-led undergradute research and is open to all undergraduate students at Appalachian State University.
+The Brashear Program is funded by an endowment honoring the late Professor John Brashear, who served in the Department of Economics at ASU from 1967 to 1980.

 Every economics major conducts an independent research study in their senior year.
 In the capstone course for majors (ECO 4810), students work under the supervision of a faculty member to undertake all phases of a research study—formulating the idea, reviewing the literature, collecting and analyzing the data, and writing and presenting the findings.

 Office of Student Research

 The Office of Student Research offers a variety of programs that support student research, including Undergraduate Research Assistantships, International Research Grants, Community Based Research Grants, Travel Grants, among others.

 Groothuis, Peter A., Austin F. Eggers, and Parker T. Redding.
 “The Impact of NCAA Men’s Basketball Probations on the Quantity and Quality of Student Applications and Enrollment.”
 Applied Economic Letters 26, no. 8 (2019): 657-660.